General Purpose Timer (GPTimer)

 cannot be set to the same value whengptimer_alarm_config_t::auto_reload_on_alarm

-is true, as keeping reload with a target alarm count is meaningless.gptimer_alarm_config_t::reload_count
+is true, as keeping reload with a target alarm count is meaningless.
+Please also note, because of the interrupt latency, it's not recommended to set the alarm period smaller than 5 us.gptimer_alarm_config_t::reload_count

 sets the count value to be reloaded when the alarm event happens.
 This configuration only takes effect whengptimer_alarm_config_t::auto_reload_on_alarm